ortus-boxlang/boxlang-docs/language/exception-management.md

 ## Try/Catch/Finally

-The Boxlang language also provides you with a traditional approach to deal with error handling at the code block level.
+The BoxLang language also provides you with a traditional approach to deal with error handling at the code block level.
 This is usually a trio of constructs:

 * `try`: The try block allows you to demarcate the code to test if it fails or passes ([https://cfdocs.org/cftry](https://cfdocs.org/cftry))
 * `catch` : The catch block is executed when the try block fails ([https://cfdocs.org/cfcatch](https://cfdocs.org/cfcatch))
 * `finally` : The finally block executes no matter if the try fails or passes.
 It is guaranteed to always execute. ([https://cfdocs.org/cffinally](https://cfdocs.org/cffinally))

 Basically, a try and catch statement attempts some code.
-If the code fails, Boxlang will do whatever is in the exception to try to handle it without breaking.
+If the code fails, BoxLang will do whatever is in the exception to try to handle it without breaking.
 Of course, many different types of exceptions can occur, which should sometimes be handled in a different manner than the others.

 ```java
 try{